envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is a CodeQL query suite?

-a) CodeQL suite is a collections of CodeQL queries
+a) CodeQL suite is a collection of CodeQL results

-b) CodeQL suite is a collection of CodeQL databases
+b) CodeQL suite is a collections of CodeQL queries

-c) CodeQL suite is a collection of CodeQL results
+c) CodeQL suite is a collection of CodeQL supported languages

-d) CodeQL suite is a collection of CodeQL supported languages
+d) CodeQL suite is a collection of CodeQL databases

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 CodeQL suite is a collections of CodeQL queries